jkomoros/card-web/README.md

 ### twitter_handle (optional)

 If you have a twitter bot configured, the handle of the bot (not including @).
-Only used to emit metadata in index.html.
+Emits metadata in index.html, but also used as a signal for whether the cloud functions related to twitter bots need to be deployed (they require billing to be enabled).

 ### backup_bucket_name (optional)